Magnolia Chicken Timplados Hotshots: 2012–2014: The rebrand to San Mig Coffee and Grand Slam

-2014 Governors': the 13th championship

 Weeks before the start of the 2014 Governors' Cup, the Mixers recruited Marqus Blakely for the third time, to defend their title.

 They faced the Barako Bull Energy to start their campaign as the defending champions, on May 21, 2014, and won, 66–76.
 Peter June Simon was named the Best Player of the Game honors.

 They fought the San Miguel Beermen on May 25, 2014, their second game this conference.
 In the first two quarters, the game was very close, but a run by the Mixers changed the game, and spiked the lead up to eleven in the fourth quarter, but the Beermen proved to be a great team by making a huge run of their own.
 In the last 10 secs, the Beermen had the lead, 92–87, but James Yap drained a three way downtown to cut the lead to two, 90–92.
 In the last 5.6 seconds, Reggie Williams was fouled by Blakely, he missed both freethrows.
 The defending champs got the rebound but Marqus Blakely turned the ball over.
 The game ended in favor of the Beermen, 90–92.
 The next played the Meralco Bolts on May 27, 2014, and won, 90–108.

 They battled the GlobalPort Batang Pier in their fourth game on May 30, 2014, in the first three quarters the Batang Pier dominated the game but on the fourth the Mixers rallied back from being down 22, and eventually won it, 92–82.

 They also played the Barangay Ginebra San Miguel on June 1, 2014, a Manila Clasico matchup in what was considered a heated rivalry.
 The game was very close until the fourth quarter, but an outrageous 16–0 run was conjured by the Mixers to snatched their third consecutive victory over Barangay Ginebra San Miguel, 102–90.

 They fought the Alaska Aces on June 6, 2014, their sixth game this conference, they lost it, 93–84.

 They crucially fought Air21 Express on June 9, 2014, if they lose, they will not have a chance to enter the playoffs with a twice to beat advantage, so they need to close out this one, they eventually won it, 113–109 at overtime.